dynamiqs/dynamiqs/README.md

 - Simulate using propagators solvers based on **Krylov subspace methods**.
 - **Benchmark code** to compare solvers and performance for different systems.

-## The dynamiqs project
+## The Dynamiqs project

 **Philosophy**

 There is a noticeable gap in the availability of an open-source library that simplifies gradient-based parameter estimation and quantum optimal control.
 In addition, faster simulations of large systems are essential to accelerate the development of quantum technologies.
-The **dynamiqs** library addresses both of these needs.
+The **Dynamiqs** library addresses both of these needs.
 It aims to be a fast and reliable building block for **GPU-accelerated** and **differentiable** solvers.
 We also work to make the library compatible with the existing Python ecosystem (i.e. JAX and QuTiP) to allow easy interfacing with other libraries.

 **Team and sponsoring**